 The online Pledge Tracker shows the progress made by the National Coalitions.

 Note: the information is provided by the National Coalitions themselves.

 The shortage of ICT specialists is a problem for the European economy as a whole.
 Nevertheless, given the diversity of educational systems and labour market conditions, each Member State faces a set of specific challenges.
-It is up to national coalitions to define the most effective actions which can be undertaken in their respective countries to address the shortage of ICT specialists.
-Some Key Principles should be addressed as widely as possible across Europe.
+It is up to National Coalitions to define the most effective actions which can be undertaken in their respective countries to address the shortage of ICT specialists.
+Some Key Guidelines should be addressed as widely as possible across Europe.